hase0278/hase0278/README.md

 - 🌱 I’m currently learning microsoft azure CI/CD pipelines in order to deploy my next web application smoothly.
 - 💞️ I’m looking to collaborate on the development of systems for web, desktop and mobile applications.
 - 📫 You can reach me by sending me a message in this email: decastro.gabriel00@gmail.com
+- 📫 You can also contact me by sending me a message via LinkedIn: https://www.linkedin.com/in/hase0278